marcusoftnet/marcusoftnet.github.io/_posts/2019-01-11-trying-out-test-commit-or-revert.md

 ## The kata, the platform and the workflow

-I choosed the [Fizz Buzz kata](http://codingdojo.org/kata/FizzBuzz/), because it is so simple that I could focus on the tooling and workflow instead.
+I chose the [Fizz Buzz kata](http://codingdojo.org/kata/FizzBuzz/), because it is so simple that I could focus on the tooling and workflow instead.

 I also picked the Node-platform and JavaScript, as I'm most comfortable there.
 And this time I'm learning a new workflow and not a new platform.